Chao-Xi/jxazurebook/docs/az104/4rbac.md

 * **Provide identities with access to Azure resources**

-Providing access to the resources for our Azure AD tenant, those identity resources like users, groups, and applications, or those Azure resources inside of our subscriptions, inside of things like resource groups where we have virtual machines and virtual networks, that will determine whether or not we use Azure AD roles, or Azure RBAC roles, but in the grand scheme of things,
+**Providing access to the resources for our Azure AD tenant**, those **identity resources like users, groups, and applications, or those Azure resources inside of our subscriptions**, inside of things like resource groups where we have virtual machines and virtual networks, that will determine whether or not we use Azure AD roles, or Azure RBAC roles, but in the grand scheme of things,

-* Roles are a collection of permissions
+* **<mark>Roles are a collection of permissions</mark>**

 **Roles are a collective of permissions,** meaning that whenever you have multiple role assignments, **there's going to be an additive property, and it's going to be inherited down the scope, because there is a scoping hierarchy for these role assignments,** as we saw in our demonstration at the storage account level, it was inherited because we had a role assignment at the resource group level.